ServerWorks: 2003–2006: Ousting of founders and dissolution

 ServerWorks continued to operating as an autonomous subsidiary of Broadcom for the next couple of years.
 Part of the reason behind Broadcom's hands-off approach was down to legal concerns, as ServerWork's agreement with Intel to license their PCI patents did not extend to Broadcom's own products.
-ServerWorks' relationship with Intel meanwhile seemed to sour after Broadcom's acquisition, with Intel becoming more competitive in their marketing of its server chipsets.
+ServerWorks' relationship with Intel meanwhile seemed to sour after Broadcom's acquisition, with Intel becoming more competitive in its marketing of its server chipsets.
 By 2002, however, ServerWorks had a majority share in the server chipset market.

 In March 2003, Vegesna and a handful of other executives were ousted by Broadcom.
 Vegesna was immediately replaced by Duane R. Dickhut.
 Ashlee Vance of The Register described Broadcom's dismissal of Vegesna as a "public spectacle" through its tersely worded press release, surmising that Vegesna may have asked for too much control of the subsidiary and was not receptive to his higher-ups at Broadcom, with a "fierce boardroom battle" ensuing.
-The announcement had come one week after ServerWorks had reported a temporary chip shortage for March 2003, following poorer yields than usual of their chipsets.
+The announcement had come one week after ServerWorks had reported a temporary chip shortage for March 2003, following poorer yields than usual of its chipsets.
 Following a wrongful termination suit filed by Vegesna and the other executives, Broadcom settled out of court, paying them a combined $111 million.

 ServerWorks' dominance in the Intel-based server chipset faltered by 2006, when Intel overtook them in market share.
 The company continued as a functional subsidiary of Broadcom until about May 2006, when Broadcom retired its products from their catalog.